 8) Yard Maintenance

-Landscaping is a huge part of the design, and one smart thing to do is to look at how the ecosystem around your house is affecting your living.
-If your yard is not well maintained, it might be a breeding ground for pests.
-For instance, leaving an overgrown yard unattended might lead to a lot of pest problems.
-From mosquito breeding grounds to harboring snakes and other animals.
+Landscaping is an important aspect of design, and it is wise to consider how the ecology around your home affects your living conditions.
+If your yard is not well-kept, it could be a breeding place for bugs.
+For example, keeping an overgrown yard ignored might result in a variety of pest problems.
+From mosquito breeding areas to snake and animal habitats.

 Image Source: zameen.com

-When maintaining the yard, do not focus on the plants alone.
-You can take care of things like stagnant pools of water, empty containers outside the house, and such opportunities for pests to breed.
+When it comes to yard maintenance, don't just focus on the plants.
+You can eliminate stagnant pools of water, empty containers outside the house, and other breeding grounds for bugs.

 9) Declutter